 - A student must register for the drug screen through CastleBranch.
-You will be asked for your zip code, and CastleBranch will assign you to the closest Labcorp facility. - Screening must take place at the Labcorp facility that CastleBranch assigns. - A drug screen completed elsewhere will be rejected, and you will then be required to repeat the drug screen at a Labcorp facility. - The drug screen must be completed two weeks prior to the health record submission deadline. - Fall 2019 incoming students: The due date for submission of all health records is July 29, 2019, and the drug screen needs to be completed anytime from July 14 July 27, 2019. - Spring 2020 incoming students: The due date for submission of all health records is December 23, 2019, and the drug screen must be completed anytime from December 8 December 21, 2019. - Summer 2020 incoming students: The due date for submission of health records is April 27, 2020, so the drug screen must be completed anytime from April 12 April 25, 2020. - For summer session only: Incoming students who are only taking Pharmacology are still required to complete the background check & drug screen (along with proof of influenza vaccine) by the summer due dates.
-However, the remaining requirements may be done with their Fall cohort. - Fall 2020 incoming students: The due date for submission of all health records is July 27, 2020, so the drug screen must be completed anytime from July 12 July 25, 2020. - It is important to pay attention to the window of time in which the drug screen must be completed.
-Otherwise, you may be required to repeat the drug screen. - Please note that the results of your drug screen from Lab Corp will be delivered to the My Documents section of your myCB account.
+You will be asked for your zip code, and CastleBranch will assign you to the closest Labcorp facility. - > Screening must take place at the Labcorp facility that CastleBranch assigns. - ➤ A drug screen completed elsewhere will be rejected, and you will then be required to repeat the drug screen at a LabCorp facility. - > The drug screen must be completed two weeks prior to the health record submission deadline. - Fall 2020 incoming students: The due date for submission of all health records is July 27, 2020, and the drug screen needs to be completed anytime from July 13 July 27, 2020. - Spring 2021 incoming students: The due date for submission of all health records is December 21, 2020, and the drug screen must be completed anytime from December 7 December 18, 2020. - > Summer 2021 incoming students: The due date for submission of health records is April 26, 2021, so the drug screen must be completed anytime from April 12 April 24, 2021. - For summer session only: Incoming students who are only taking Pharmacology are still required to complete the background check & drug screen (along with proof of influenza vaccine) by the summer due dates.
+However, the remaining requirements may be done with their Fall cohort. - It is important to pay attention to the window of time in which the drug screen must be completed.
+Otherwise, you may be required to repeat the drug screen.

+➤ Please note that the results of your drug screen from Lab Corp will be delivered to the My Documents section of your myCB account.
 You must transfer that file electronically from the My Documents area to the To Do list under the drug screen results.
 Do not print the drug screen results off and scan/fax them.
 It must be done as a file transfer.